Rebellion Veterans' Association

 [Photo by Vinny Stanzione of Bensonhurst]

 S.V.A.
-Secretary and the youngest Stonewall veteran Dianne Yodice (a.k.a. the girl from Fourth Avenue) is shown prettily behind the big wheel of the flashy Cadillac convertible.... but 'dat I-talian goil frem Bruck-a-lin ain't goin' nowheres'!
+Secretary and the youngest Stonewall veteran Dianne Yodice (a.k.a. the girl from Benson Avenue) is shown prettily behind the big wheel of the flashy Cadillac convertible.... but 'dat I-talian goil frem Bruck-a-lin ain't goin' nowheres'!
 Fahgedaboutit!
 Only the S.V.A.
 President Williamson Henderson, Treasurer Ray McCaffrey and Assistant AnDre Christie have a set of the three "SW-Car" keys!
-Hey, look, if 'dat Diannne (with 3 'n's) goil tinks she'sa gonna drive dat bigga car she can... fahgeddaboudit'!
-Besides, goils ain't allowed to drive da big, bad, blue Caddy 'vert!
+Brooklynese description of the above photo: Hey, look, if 'dat Diannne (with 3 'n's) goil from Brook-line tinks she'sa gonna driva dat bigga car she can... fahgeddaboudit'!
+Besides, goils ain't allowed to drive da big, bad, blue Caddy 'vert!"

 Continuing Good News Notice: